 The ACER underlines (REMIT Quarterly, Issue No. 27 /Q4 2021) that transaction reports of standard contracts referencing a non-existing organised market place identifier are rejected by ACER’s data collection system (ARIS).

 Procedure for OMP listing

-ACER has advised that the new OMP should get in touch with the Agency well in advance before taking up business.
+As regards new entities the ACER has advised that the candidates should get in touch with the Agency well in advance before taking up business.

-The steps to be taken by the new OMP in order to be listed in the Agency's list of OMPs, according to ACER, are as follows:
+The steps to be taken by the new OMP in order to be listed in the Agency's list of OMPs are as follows:

 Interrelations between the List of Organised Market Places and the List of Standard Contracts

 The List of Organised Market Places enables these platforms to submit identifying reference data for each wholesale energy product they admit to trading to the ACER in order to assist the Agency to comply with its obligation to draw up and maintain a public List of Standard Contracts in order to facilitate transaction reporting under REMIT, including the reporting of orders to trade.

 The List of Standard Contracts will also serve as a tool for market participants and other stakeholders to understand which table of the above REMIT implementing acts' annex they will have to use for the reporting.

 In the REMIT Quarterly Issue No. 25 /Q2 2021 the ACER highlighted that if the contracts requested to be listed by an OMP qualify as wholesale energy products, ACER ensures that the delivery point or zone is compliant with the List of Accepted EIC codes.